Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Discussion

 \subsubsection{Repurposing other digital drawing features}

-We only scratched the surface of the drawing features that could be repurposed for text.
+We only scratched the surface of drawing features that could be repurposed for text.
 For example, layers could support different blending modes to either overwrite or track the changes and changing the opacity of the layer could control how the text is integrated (e.g., 100\% overwrites, while 50\% generates text with a meaning midway between the layer and what it overlaps).
-Other layer types could include ``Adjustment layers''~\cite{andrewsAdobePhotoshopElements2006} that apply a transformation to the text (e.g., making the text more positive) while retaining the integrity of the text underneath the layer.
-Features such as the rotation could be made more powerful by allowing users to specify the centre of rotation (the word that should remain at the same location).
-Finally, text could be transformed by manipulating histograms that show text properties such as the number of adverbs, the sentiment of the text, or the length of the sentences.
+Other layer types could include ``Adjustment layers''~\cite{andrewsAdobePhotoshopElements2006} that apply a transformation to the text (e.g., making the text more positive) while retaining the integrity of the text underneath.
+The rotation feature could allow specifying the centre of rotation (the word that should remain at the same location).
+Finally, text could be transformed via histograms showing text properties such as the number of adverbs, the sentiment of the text, or the length of the sentences.
+Then, writers could manipulate the histogram to transform the text.